mrako/node-react-with-travis-heroku/README.md

 ## Building in Travis
 When project exists in github, you can activate it in Travis CI
 * https://travis-ci.org/ => sign in with github
 * Add new repository by activating repository from repository list

-- Create a git branch from where you want travis to build automatically (in this example it is ´development`).
-If you're using some other named branch than development, change branch name in .travis.yml -> branches -> only: [your_branch_name]
+- Create a git branch from where you want travis to build automatically (in this example it is `development`).
+If you're using some other named branch than development, change branch name in .travis.yml:
+    ```branches:
+         only:
+         - [your_branch_name]```
 - Push your changes to "build branch", and travis will start the build process.
 ### Build process
 - Travis builds project according to `.travis.yml` file.
 There is specified which nodejs version should be used, what other services does it need (docker) and which branch it builds.